Sound visualization and analysis¶

 Acoustic measurements¶

-In order to perform manual acoustic measurements, you must first enable mouse tracking by clicking on the Enable mouse tracking
+In order to perform manual acoustic measurements, you must first enable mouse tracking by clicking on the Enable mouse tracking button in the toolbar.
+Once mouse tracking

 is activated, a vertical line will follow the cursor whenever you move the mouse over one of the sound plots.
-This moving cursor will keeps track of the current time in the waveform
+This moving cursor keeps track of the current time in the waveform

 plot.
 If you click on the left button anywhere in one of the sound plots, a persistent cursor will be displayed.
 (You can remove the persistent cursor by clicking on the right